gridaco/grida/README.md

+# Opensource Design Tool for the world.
+*For whom eager to create, design, develop and share with the world.*

-# Bridged (Bridged 2022 - opensource collaborative realtime ui editor)
+> **Bridged (Bridged 2022 - opensource collaborative realtime ui editor)**
+>
 > an opensource wasm application explicitly designed for service application design/development

 - developer first